c1au6i0/my-local-rag/README.md

 - The system uses the default "langchain" collection in ChromaDB
 - Documents are automatically chunked for better retrieval performance
 - Ensure Ollama is running before starting any RAG operations

-## Troubleshooting

-**Ollama Connection Issues:**
-- Ensure Ollama is running: `ollama serve`
-- Check if models are installed: `ollama list`
-- Default Ollama endpoint is `http://localhost:11434`

-**General Issues:**
-- If you see deprecation warnings about LangChain classes, these can be safely ignored - the system works correctly with the current versions.

-For production use, consider:
-- Using the stable command-line interface rather than experimental features
-- Implementing proper error handling for your specific use case
-- Monitoring ChromaDB performance with larger document sets